 You can also catch a number of airport shuttle buses operated by private companies: Terravision, the SIT Bus, and the T.A.M.
 Bus and Shuttle.
 These services are direct and are ideal if you want to connect from Rome Airport to the city quickly and cheaply.

 The Terravision shuttle is a non-stop service that takes just 55 minutes to reach Termini Station.
-The SIT Bus has the longest journey time but makes more stops: Cironvallazione Aurelia (30 minutes), Vatican (45 minutes), and Rome Termini (60 minutes).
+The SIT Bus has the longest journey time but makes more stops: Circonvallazione Aurelia (30 minutes), Vatican (45 minutes), and Rome Termini (60 minutes).

 Finally, the T.A.M.
 Bus will get you to Termini in around 50-60 minutes, depending on traffic, stopping at Ostiense Station along the way.